|

 Less than 95.0% | 100% | More than 36.53 hours |

-Amazon S3 also offers a guarantee for ‘durability’ which you can read more about in my S3 Guide post.
+Amazon S3 also offers a guarantee for ‘durability’.
+You can read more about it in my S3 Guide post.

 AWS Support Response Times

-AWS Support Response times are separate to the individual service uptime SLAs.
-Response times vary between the 3 available AWS support plans – Developer, Business and Enterprise.
-For ease of comparison I’ve listed out the available response times and associated support fees in the table below.
-Don’t expect a 15 minute support response if you are only paying for a business support plan!
-Although in my experience, AWS support is both rapid and effective.
+For easy comparison, I’ve listed the available response times and associated support fees in the table below.
+Don’t expect a 15-minute support response if you are only paying for a business support plan!
+That said, in my experience, AWS support is both rapid and effective.

 Case Severity | Developer | Business | Enterprise |